Skip to main content

 Call me back Email us

-In order to make these decisions, it is possible for someone else to do this on their behalf by becoming their Deputy.
+There may come a time when a person cannot manage their own financial affairs or personal welfare and are unable to make significant decisions for themselves.
+Those decisions can be made by someone else on their behalf by becoming their Deputy.
 The role of a Deputy can vary and may include managing property or accommodation and financial affairs through to dealing with personal welfare and medical treatment.

-Starting your Court of Protection application
+Making a Court of Protection application

 An award may consist of a lump sum as well as annual income payments.
 We take financial advice regarding investment and can then either apply to the Court for a Deputy to manage the award for someone who does not have mental capacity, or we can apply for a Personal Injury Trust to manage the award if the claimant is physically damaged, but retains mental capacity.

 We offer a free half hour consultation on all financial matters in respect of Court of Protection issues.
-Get in touch with our expert team to discuss.

 Why choose Boyes Turner?

-All decisions are always made in a client’s best interests, leaving the family free to concentrate on the care of their family member and not be burdened by paperwork.
+"All decisions are always made in a client’s best interests, leaving the family free to concentrate on the care of their family member and not be burdened by paperwork.
 We also understand the emotional and practical implications of acting for a person who lacks mental capacity and the impact this can have on families.
-By appointing us as a professional Deputy, the family will have peace of mind in the knowledge that their family member is well-supported, and all financial paperwork is in order.
+By appointing us as a professional Deputy, the family will have peace of mind in the knowledge that their family member is well-supported, and all financial paperwork is in order."

-• We provide the highest standards of advice and understand that each family has different needs, and we offer an individual and caring service.
+We provide the highest standards of advice, understand that each individual has different needs, and offer a bespoke and caring service.

-Submit your Court of Protection application frequently asked questions
+Court of Protection application FAQs

 What are the Court of Protection application fees?